leekurg/Notes/README.md

 Swift/UIKit app for creating notes

 #### Features: ####
-  - Create and store notes in local database
+  - Create and store notes and choose category
   - Edit and delete notes
+  - Search for text in notes
   - Choose note color and category
   - Pin note to top
+  - Schedule note, push motification will shown

 #### Technology stack: ####
   - Swift/UIKit
   - Architecture MVC
   - Realm Swift database
+  - SwiftGen resources
+  - IQKeyboardManager for editing
+  - SnapKit for layout constraints
   - Dependencies with CocoaPods

 ### Installation ####